A time-optimal feedback control for a particular case of the game of two cars: Preliminaries

-In order to design feedback laws we make use of the common tangents from the pursuer-circles to the evader-circles.
+\end{rem} In order to design feedback laws we make use of the common tangents from the pursuer-circles to the evader-circles.
 Note that the pursuer-circles (evader-circles) at time $t$ depend only on the position and orientation of the pursuer (evader) at time instant $t$.
-Let $OC(t)$ denote the set of pursuer-circles and evader-circles at time $t$.
+Let $OC(t):=\{A_{p}(t),C_{p}(t),A_{e}(t),C_{e}(t)\}$ denote the set of pursuer-circles and evader-circles at time $t$.
 A $PE$-pair is a pair of circles with one circle belonging to the pursuer-circles and the other circle belonging to the evader-circles.
 Thus, in total we have four $PE$-pairs.
 The set of $PE$-pairs at time $t$ is denoted by $PE(t)$.

 Between the two circles belonging to a $PE$-pair, whose centers are at a minimum distance of $r_{p}+r_{e}$ away from each other, there will be four tangents.
 These tangents have been shown in between the $PE$-pair $\{A_{p}(t),C_{e}(t)\}$ in Figure \ref{fig:ApCe}.
-We assign direction to the tangents from the pursuer to the evader and we call them directed common tangents. \begin{defn} Valid common tangent for a $PE-\text{pair}$ is a directed common tangent whose orientation matches with the direction of both the pursuer circle and the evader circle in the $PE-\text{pair}$. \end{defn}

-In Figure \ref{fig:ApCe} only the tangent $T_{3}$ (shown by dashed line) is a valid tangent for pair $\{A_{p}(t),C_{e}(t)\}$. \begin{defn} If a pursuer's (evader's) trajectory up to some time $t_{f}>0$ is such that it traverses one of the pursuer-circles (evader-circles) in time interval $[0,t']$ with $t'\leq\min(t_{f},2\pi r_{p}/v_{p_{m}})$, and then traverses one of the tangents to that pursuer-circle (evader-circle) in time interval $[t',t_{f}]$, then such a \textit{trajectory is of the type $CS$} (circle and straight line) up to time $t_{f}$. \end{defn}
+We assign direction to the tangents from the pursuer to the evader and we call them directed common tangents. \begin{defn} Valid common tangent for a $PE-\text{pair}$ is a directed common tangent whose orientation matches with the direction of both the pursuer circle and the evader circle in the $PE-\text{pair}$. \end{defn} In Figure \ref{fig:ApCe} only the tangent $T_{3}$ (shown by dashed line) is a valid tangent for pair $\{A_{p}(t),C_{e}(t)\}$. \begin{defn} If a pursuer's (evader's) trajectory up to some time $t_{f}>0$ is such that it traverses one of the pursuer-circles (evader-circles) in time interval $[0,t']$ with $t'\leq\min(t_{f},2\pi r_{p}/v_{p_{m}})$, and then traverses one of the tangents to that pursuer-circle (evader-circle) in time interval $[t',t_{f}]$, then such a \textit{trajectory is of the type $CS$} (circle and straight line) up to time $t_{f}$. \end{defn} \begin{rem} The condition $t'\leq2\pi r_{p}/v_{p_{m}}$ ensures that no part along the circumference of the circle is traversed more than once.
+If a trajectory of type $CS$ follows anticlockwise (left) circle and after that follows a straight line path then we say the trajectory belongs to the type $LS$.
+Similarly, if it follows clockwise (right) circle and after that follows a straight line path then we say the trajectory is of the type $RS$. \end{rem} \begin{defn} If a pursuer's (evader's) trajectory up to time $t_{f}$ is such that it traverses one of the pursuer-circles (evader-circles) say $A_{p}(0)$ ($A_{e}(0)$) in time interval $[0,t']$ with $t'\leq\text{min}(t_{f},2\pi r_{p}/v_{p_{m}})$, and then traverses the other pursuer-circle (evader-circle) i.e. $C_{p}(0)$ ($C_{e}(0)$) in the time interval $[t',t_{f}]$, then such a \textit{trajectory is of the type $CC$ }(circle-circle). \end{defn}